 Best Doctors First Story: Rose vs The Eleventh Hour

 Once again I am going to give this to Moffat.
 Rose has a paper thin plot.
 Its basically just aliens show up and invade the earth.
 I don’t blame Russell T Davies as this was probably the best thing to do when reintroducing the series.
-If he had tried to do a big, overly complicated series as the first new Who story it probably would have put people off.
-A straight forward monster story was the best option.
+If he had tried to do a big, overly complicated, timey wimey adventure as the first New Who story it probably would have put people off.
+Thus a straight forward monster story was the best option.

 Still ultimately the 11th Hour is just perfection for me.
 I love the way we don’t have to put up with the usual tedious regeneration crisis.
 We just get taken straight into 11.
 Matt owns the role from when his head first pops out of the TARDIS.
 His Doctors personality, his naughty sense of humour, his ability to get along with children because he is such a big overgrown child himself.
 Its all there in that first little grin.